bely66/sam-optimization/README.md

 # Objective

-In this repo I'm trying to reproduce the results from this Blog, [Segment Anything, Fast](https://pytorch.org/blog/accelerating-generative-ai/).
+In this repo I'm trying to reproduce the results from this Blog, [Segment Anything, Fast](https://pytorch.org/blog/accelerating-generative-ai/), Starting from the original repo at [Segment Anything](https://github.com/facebookresearch/segment-anything).

 1. It's an attempt to understand how people at meta work and think about problems.
 2. Deepen  my understanding of the SAM architecture and how it works.